haoxins/haoxins.github.io/2022/cryptography-real-world-1.md

   the same arguments, except for the output length, produces the same output truncated to the different length requested.
-* This property is called **related outputs** and can, in rare scenarios, surprise protocol designers.
+  - This property is called **related outputs** and can, in rare scenarios, surprise protocol designers.
-  It is good to keep this in mind.
+  - It is good to keep this in mind.

-* The *extended output functions* (XOFs)
+* The extended output functions (XOFs)
-  (SHAKE and cSHAKE) can be used as a KDF as well!
-Remember, a XOF
+  (SHAKE and cSHAKE) can be used as a KDF as well! __Remember__, a XOF
   - Does not expect a uniformly random input
   - Can produce a practically infinitely large uniformly random output